malissaromero/contacts_angular_practice/README.md

 #Description

-Contacts Angular Practice is a responsive, single page basic phone book app.
+Contacts Angular Practice is a responsive, single page basic phone book app for a company as part of the interview process.
+I was asked to create a simple app with basic functionality and afterwards work on bonus functionality.
+The bonus functionality I completed is listed below.
+It does not have a backend so the data will not persist.

+#User Stories
 The user can create contacts, edit, update, delete and update the existing contacts.
-It does not have a backend so the data will not persist.
+The user can favorite contacts.

 #Technologies Used